If you love bold and beautiful foliage colors then you will love having a collection of Coral bells (Heuchera villosa).

 Before you start considering the many different companion plants for coral bells, you should first take a look at what color varieties of coral bells you can find.

-There are many foliage color options like black, purple palace, apricot, silvery, toffee, green spice, and a couple more and they can also produce adorable pink flowers on a tall spike during their late spring bloom time.
+There are many foliage color options like black, purple palace, apricot, silvery, toffee, green spice, and a couple more and they can also produce adorable pink showy flowers on a tall spike during their growing season.

 The bright-colored foliage and gorgeous flower spikes can create a very interesting look in your garden all on their own and there is absolutely no reason you can’t plant different varieties together for a striking effect.